vithaluntold/accute1/replit.md

 ## System Architecture

 ### UI/UX Decisions
-The UI/UX draws inspiration from Linear and Notion, utilizing the Carbon Design System.
+The UI/UX is inspired by Linear and Notion, utilizing the Carbon Design System.
 It features a Porsche-to-Pink gradient, specific fonts (Orbitron, Inter, Fira Code), a collapsible sidebar, top navigation, card-based dashboards, and data tables.
 The platform is implemented as a responsive Progressive Web App (PWA).

 ### Technical Implementations
-The frontend is built with React 18, TypeScript, Vite, Tailwind CSS, and shadcn/ui.
-The backend uses Node.js, Express, and TypeScript, with PostgreSQL (Neon) for data storage managed by Drizzle ORM.
-Authentication is handled via JWT and bcrypt, supplemented by AES-256 encryption, RBAC, rate limiting, and SQL injection prevention.
+The frontend uses React 18, TypeScript, Vite, Tailwind CSS, and shadcn/ui.
+The backend is built with Node.js, Express, and TypeScript, with PostgreSQL (Neon) for data storage managed by Drizzle ORM.
+Authentication relies on JWT and bcrypt, complemented by AES-256 encryption, RBAC, rate limiting, and SQL injection prevention.
 AI integration supports OpenAI, Azure OpenAI, and Anthropic Claude.
 The platform is optimized for Replit's Cloud Run/Autoscale.

 ### Feature Specifications
 - **Multi-tenant Architecture**: Isolated data and distinct roles.